EliasPotagas/ShopNest/README.md

 <details>
   <summary>Goals</summary>

-   **ShopNest** has gathered extensive data on key business metrics, including **sales performance, average order value (AOV), order trends, refunds, loyalty program engagement, regional sales, and marketing effectiveness**.
-However, this data remains largely **unrefined**, limiting its potential to drive **strategic decision-making and business growth**.
-By analyzing these metrics, **ShopNest** can gain a deeper understanding of **customer behavior, operational efficiencies, and market trends**.

-   The goals are to **focus on cleaning, organizing, and visualizing** the data to uncover meaningful insights that support teams across **finance, sales, product, and marketing**.
-By leveraging **interactive dashboards and data-driven analysis**, the goal is to **optimize business strategies, enhance customer engagement, and improve overall performance**, ensuring **continued growth in the competitive e-commerce landscape**.
+  The goals are to **focus on cleaning, organizing, and visualizing** the data to uncover meaningful insights that support cross-functional teams.
+By leveraging **interactive dashboards and data-driven analysis**, the objective is to **optimize business strategies, enhance customer engagement, and improve overall performance**, ensuring **continued growth in the competitive e-commerce landscape**.

 </details>

 <details>
   <summary>Stakeholder Questions</summary>